mwcraig/ccd-as-book/_build/03-02-Reality-of-dark-currrent--most-of-your-dark-frame-is-noise-and-not-all-of-the-time-dependent-artifacts-are-dark-current.md

 ### Examine the image

 The full image is on the left, and the lower left corner is shown on the right.
-The light area in the lower left corner is due to senor glow, which is light emitted by the electronics of the CCD.
+The light area in the lower left corner is due to sensor glow, which is light emitted by the electronics of the CCD.
 The counts in the image due to sensor glow should grow linearly with exposure time, like dark counts do, but the pixel values are much higher than for pixels whose counts are due to dark current.

 The top right panel in the figure below shows the part of the CCD near the sensor glow; pixel values are several thousand counts.
 The bottom right panel shows a portion of the CCD in the upper right part of the chip; pixel values are *much* lower, typically under 10.